 Part of the trap of poverty is in what it does to the brain.
 Poverty makes thinking and planning for the future difficult.
 If all of your energy goes towards meeting near term needs, there isn’t energy left to place bets, invest in yourself and your tribe, and create a better future.

 We have been trained to consume, that possessing more things will increase our well-being.
 This is not true.
 Once basic needs are met, the marginal benefits of new things decrease and don’t provide much lift to our well-being.
 See Dan Kahneman’s work for more.
 At best, they are insurance towards future prosperity.
 Ads say that objects, products, and services are necessary to ensure current well-being.
 Products are sold as solutions.
 For solutions to exists, problems must exist.
-This thinking further encourages the brain to see problems, again favoring false negatives over false positives, in an endless recursive loop.
+This thinking further encourages the brain to see problems, again favoring false positives over false negatives, in an endless recursive loop.

 If we think further about meeting our needs, we can much more effectively meet both our individual and collective needs when working together.
 Many hands make light work.
 Thus, the most prudent thing to do seems to be working with others to help each other, and strangers, to meet their needs.
 Aside from thieves and inheritors, the wealthiest among us are those who have created the most perceived value.
 Value begets value.
 This can snowball thanks to capitalism, though the snowball is fragile thanks to our threat detection systems.